-Verified electrical contractor data
+Verified electrician contact data

-are single-location shops
+are single-location firms

 run without a website